User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 Consistency reduces cognitive load and builds trust.
 When every screen follows the same patterns, users learn the product once and can navigate confidently everywhere.

 Achieving consistency at scale requires a design system — a shared library of components, patterns, and guidelines.
 With UXPin Merge, your design system lives as real code components on the design canvas.
-Designers prototype with the same buttons, forms, and layouts that ship in production — so consistency is enforced by the tooling, not just documentation.
+Designers prototype with the same buttons, forms, and layouts that ship in production — so consistency is enforced by tooling, not just documentation.

 Enterprise teams like PayPal use this approach: their 5-person UX team supports over 60 products and 1,000 developers, maintaining consistency across every experience with code-backed components.